Things To Do In Paris June 2025 – Sunshine, Culture & Summer Adventures

 Nuit Blanche

-Moved from the chilly days of October, this one-night festival now takes place in warmer weather.
+Nuit Blanche is a night of cultural experiences all over the city.
 A Paris all-nighter with monuments, museums, and theaters kept open from dusk to dawn.
 Expect to be one of thousands who stay awake all night exploring the artistic side of Paris.

 Information